 Liposuction Packages are available and save up to $7500 by getting multiple body areas.

-Following your liposuction surgery, there will be swelling and bruising.
+After your liposuction procedure, there will be swelling and bruising.
 You will have some discomfort, which can be controlled by the pain medication prescribed.
 This pain should subside within a few days.

 Temporary drains may be placed beneath the skin to help remove any excess fluid or blood.